Side Panels and Top Lights for UPVC & Composite Doors

 Light coloured composite front door with twin side panels at night

-Brand new side panels or top light can make a big difference to the way your home looks
+A new toplight and side panels can make a big difference to the way your home looks

 What are my options for a side panel or top light?

-This is largely dependant on the size and shape of your doorway, but we offer several options for privacy and appearance.
+This is largely dependant on the size and shape of your doorway, but there are several options avaialble for both appearance and privacy.

 Glazed or solid